zie1ony/rs-poker/README.md

 determining the strength of automated strategies.
 Additionally, agent vs agent arenas are a good way of quickly playing lots of GTO poker.

+Do you think you can create a better poker agent?
+The Arena module is a good place to start.
+The Arena module contains:

 - Holdem simulation struct for the overall status of the simulation
 - Game state for the state of the current game
 - Agent trait that you can implement to create your more potent poker agent.